-Halifax Public Gardens are located right in downtown Halifax, largest city on Atlantic coast of Canada.
-This park provides haligonians with a nice green retreat within the city.
-It is a nice place to spend lunch break, have a picnic, read a book or simply relax on the bench.
-There is a gazebo with a red roof, signature landmark of the gardens.
-This structure is very popular for taking pictures by students or newly weds.
-It is also a bandstand and brass band plays here during the summer.
+Halifax Public Gardens are located right in downtown Halifax, the largest city on the Atlantic coast of Canada.
+This park provides Haligonians with a lovely green retreat within the city.
+It is an excellent place to spend a lunch break, have a picnic, read a book or simply relax on the bench.
+There is a gazebo with a red roof, a signature landmark of the gardens.
+This structure is very popular for taking pictures by students or newlyweds.
+It is also a bandstand, and the brass band plays here during the summer.

-City of Halifax takes good care of the place and there is always something blooming.
+The city of Halifax takes good care of the place, and there is always something blooming.
 Often they have beautiful flower arrangements and competitions.
-Just outside by the fence on Spring Garden road side artists exhibit and sell their creations during the weekends.
-Centrally located Halifax Public Gardens are within walking distance to the Halifax Citadel, downtown shopping area and the waterfront.
+Just outside by the fence on Spring Garden roadside artists exhibit and sell their creations during the weekends.
+Centrally located Halifax Public Gardens are within walking distance to the Halifax Citadel, downtown shopping area, and the waterfront.